brice/casperjs/docs/testing.rst

 - ``--concise`` will create a more concise output of the test suite.
 - ``--no-colors`` will create an output without (beautiful) colors from casperjs.

+.. versionadded:: 1.1

+- ``--engine=slimerjs`` will use slimerjs instead of phantomjs

 Sample custom command:

 .. code-block:: text